 Clyde A. Paul – Chairman of the Board

 Clyde was born in Halifax and has lived and worked here all his life.
 Educated through the Halifax Public School system and following his graduation from Queen Elizabeth High School, he attended Dalhousie University obtaining his Bachelor of Commerce Degree in 1970, followed by his Bachelor of Laws Degree in 1973.
-Following receipt of his LL.B, he commenced the practice of law in Spryfield, where he has lived and practiced for the past 44 years.
+Following receipt of his LL.B, he commenced the practice of law in Spryfield, where he has lived and practiced for more than 44 years.
 In 2016 he was granted the distinction of being named to Her Majesty’s Queens Counsel.
-Clyde and his wife of 44 years, Pat have always been proud members of the Spryfield community.
+Clyde and his wife Pat have always been proud members of the Spryfield community.

 Dan Doherty – Past-Chairman

-Dan, a native of Fredericton, moved to Halifax in 1969 after receiving a Diploma in Business Administration from The Saint John Institute of Technology.
-Dan spent 19 years working for CN Rail in Halifax, Dartmouth and Truro.
-He and his late wife Linda started Danielsons Tobacco in South Centre Mall in Spryfield in 1992 and Water ‘N’ Wine in 1993.
-He became a REALTOR® in 2005 and is a real estate agent with Exit Realty Metro.
-He sold Danielsons in early 2020 and still owns Water ‘N’ Wine Spryfield, now located at 2 Mont Street.
-During the 19 years that Dan worked for CN Rail, he spent 13 years involved in Scouting, running a Beaver Colony, Cub Pack, Scout Troup and then serving as Chairman of the 7th Sackville Group Committee.
-Dan was also a founding member of the District 18 Business and Development Association, as well as its Treasurer for several years.
-Dan is a Past Chairman of the Spryfield Business Commission.
+Dan is a busy entrepreneur, as the owner of Chebucto News, Water ‘N’ Wine Spryfield, and a real estate agent with Exit Realty Metro for the past 15 years.
+He moved to Halifax from Fredericton in 1969 after receiving a Diploma in Business Administration from the Saint John Institute of Technology.
+He worked with CN Rail for 19 years in Halifax, Dartmouth and Truro.
+He and his late wife Linda opened Danielsons Tobacco in South Centre Mall in Spryfield in 1992, which he sold in early 2020.
+He opened Water ‘N’ Wine in 1993, running it at the Danielsons location.
+They’ve expanded over the years and now operate out of their spacious, bright building at 2 Mont Street, next to the Guardian Drug Store.
+He regularly runs wine specials, so be sure to keep your eyes open for their ads in the Chebucto News and on their Facebook page.
+Don’t have space to make wine at home?
+Let them do it for you!
+Dan volunteered for 13 years with Scouts Canada, running a Beaver Colony, Cub Pack, Scout Troup and then serving as Chairman of the 7th Sackville Group Committee.
+He was a founding member of the District 18 Business and Development Association, as well as its Treasurer for several years.
+He is a Past Chairman of the Spryfield Business Commission.
 Dan and his family own and publish the Chebucto News, a monthly community newspaper servicing the area from the Armdale Roundabout to Sambro and all of the communities in between.
-Dan lives in the new Governors Brook subdivision in Spryfield and while his Real Estate business encompasses all of HRM he is a tireless promoter of “Beautiful Downtown Spryfield” and the opportunities for growth and development in the community.
+He lives in the new Governors Brook subdivision in Spryfield and while his Real Estate business encompasses all of HRM he is a tireless promoter of “Beautiful Downtown Spryfield” and the opportunities for growth and development in the community.